 Dishwashers have three main connections to the utilities in your house: the water, sewer and electricity.
 When a dishwasher starts, it pulls in water from the water supply into the unit.
 It mixes the water with soap inside the machine and then sprays this around the cabinet by pumping the water through a spray arm.
 The dishes are then rinsed with a stream of fresh water.

 In between the wash and rinse cycles, the dirty dishwater is pumped out by the dishwasher pump through the drain hose.
 An electric heating element then starts inside the dishwasher cabinet.
 This provides the heat that air dries the dishes.
-When the heating element turns on, it could

 The Heating Element